Costs and Fees Associated with Investments

 | Commission | Fee charged on an agency transaction; broker-dealer (BD) acts as agent and charges a separate commission on top of the execution price | Applies to secondary-market purchases and sales of closed-end funds, ETFs, and underlying securities traded on behalf of the customer |

-- Markups, commissions, and net transactions must be disclosed on the trade confirmation (Function 3.4 topic; Securities Exchange Act (SEA) Rule 10b-10)
+- Markups, commissions, and net transactions must be disclosed on the trade confirmation (Function 3.4 topic; the trade-confirmation rule under the Securities Exchange Act)

 - Reasonable-basis markup and commission standards apply (FINRA's 5% policy and the Regulation Best Interest (Reg BI) Care Obligation)